Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 ### Installation

 To get started with using Amplitude React Native SDK, install the package to your project via NPM.
-You must also install `@react-native-async-storage/async-storage` for the SDK to work properly.
+You must also install `@react-native-async-storage/async-storage` for the SDK to work as expected.

 !!!tip "Web and Expo Support"
     This SDK can be used for react-native apps built for web or built using [Expo](https://expo.dev/) (Expo Go not yet supported).